stephenvisser/aspnet-mvc-intro/content/index.md

 ###What is ASP.NET MVC?
-ASP.NET MVC is a framework built on top of ASP.NET that provides developers with an alternative method of building web applications.
+ASP.NET MVC is a framework built on top of ASP.NET that provides developers with an alternative method of building web applications to the traditional Web Forms model.

 ###Why does ASP.NET MVC exist?